KaiChen9909/tab_bench/README.md

 ## Results Collection
+The code for evaluation is in file `evaluator/eval_seeds.py`.
+By default, we generate data 5 times and conduct evaluation each time we generate the data.
+The results are the average of all evaluations.
 All the results are collected in JSON format and saved in the fold `exp/{name of dataset}/{name of method}`, which can be used for further analysis.

+## Acknowledge
+Part of the code is from [AIM](https://github.com/ryan112358/private-pgm), [DP-MERF](https://github.com/ParkLabML/DP-MERF), [GEM](https://github.com/terranceliu/iterative-dp?tab=readme-ov-file), [Private-GSD](https://github.com/giusevtr/private_gsd), [PrivMRF](https://github.com/caicre/PrivMRF), [PrivSyn](https://github.com/agl-c/deid2_dpsyn), [RAP++](https://github.com/amazon-science/relaxed-adaptive-projection), [TabDDPM](https://github.com/yandex-research/tab-ddpm).
+We sincerely thank them for their contribution to the community.